A talk given by Eben Moglen at Columbia Law School on December 4th, 2013

 In the United States, for example, one of our immediate legislative goals should be to sunset the immunity given to the telecommunication operators for assisting illegal listening in the United States.
 Immunity was extended by legislation in 2008.
 Barack Obama when he was running for President said that he was going to filibuster that legislation in the United States Senate because it was so Constitutionally well I won t put a word in his mouth.
 Then, in August 2008, when it became clear that he was going to become the next President of the United States, he changed his mind.
 Not only did he drop his threat to filibuster the legislation, he flew back from campaigning to Washington D.C. in order to vote for it in the United States Senate one of the few things that he felt was worth his time to vote on in the United States Senate as a Presidential candidate in 2008.

 We should not argue about whether immunity should have been extended to the operators in the United States; that is not an important question now.
 We should establish a date certain say January 21st, 2017 perhaps after which any telecommunications network operator doing business in the United States that facilitates illegal listening by the United States Government should be subject to ordinary civil liability without immunity.
 No special legislation to make anybody liable for anything is necessary, simply no immunity.
-An interesting coalition between the human rights lawyers and c it would have enormous positive consequences for citizens of other countries as well.
+An interesting coalition between the human rights lawyers and commercial litigators would grow up immediately, which would have very positive consequences.
+If it extended to non-US network operators that do business in the United States, such for example as Deutsche Telekom, it would have enormous positive consequences for citizens of other countries as well.
 In any place where immunity is presently existing and can be withdrawn recognizing that in most of the places where legal immunity for assisting illegal government listening exists, the citizens never saw it in legislative terms, it was simply done by government in the back behind closed doors in the dark in any place where the immunity can be withdrawn by legal means, it should be lifted.
 Helping people to spy on you who have no legal right to do so is conduct that the law, pretty much everywhere, has perfectly well understood carries liability for hundreds if not thousand of years.
 There is no reason why we need any new law for that; we just need lawyers to make it work.

 Similarly, we need to recognize that this enormous pile of our data in other people s hands is not a problem unknown to the law.
 On the contrary, the necessary legal principles to deal with it are ones that you encounter every day when you go to the dry cleaner.
 The English speaking lawyers refer to this as bailment.
 But really what it means is, that if you entrust people with your stuff, they have to take care of it the way that they take care of their own stuff, and if they don t take care of it the way that they take care of their own stuff, then they are liable for their negligence about it.